 There are a few parallels with my own upbringing in The Lodgers, a spooky Irish ghost story about teenage twins living in a haunted house they can’t leave.

-This is a cold burn of a film, and I felt dispassionate about the fate of Rachel (Charlotte Vega) and Edward (Bill Milner).
+This is a cold burn of a film, and I felt dispassionate about the fate of Rachel and Edward.
 But while it doesn’t say anything new, The Lodgers unfolds with a verve and style that is stunning and atmospheric.

 It’s impossible not to be unsettled when stuck with them in that mansion (filmed at Loftus Hall, the most haunted house in Ireland, though don’t they all say that?)
 I’m unsettled now writing about it; and reminded of Crimson Peak, though The Lodgers doesn’t have its lurid lushness.

 The horror tropes are deliciously presented from the spooky house to dead birds in cages; jewellery that transforms into bones; their lawyer Bermingham (a terrific David Bradley), straight out of a Charles Dickens adaptation as he arrives at the forbidding mansion door, to talk the teenagers into selling their home now they are of age and the money is almost gone.

 I don’t know if we’re meant to see the twins as the lodgers of the title but they seem to me to be part of the fabric of their home, thanks to a combination of history and psychology; the lodgers are surely the ghosts.